yonatan-reicher/game/README.md

 ## Game Design

 My idea right now is to make a top-down 2d Super Hot.
-So - time only moves when you more bullet hell!
+So - time-only-moves-when you-move bullet hell!
 This fits good with the limitations of canvas graphics and not having a game engine

 ## Technical Design

-The game is split into very isolated modules that each exposes minimal things that allow you to interact with it.
+The game is split into very isolated modules that each exposes minimal things that allow you to interact with them.
 Most modules will be pure and functional, allowing composability and easy testing!

 Even game engine stuff will be modulerized and isolated, as much as possible.